 Our board of directors is submitting the Plan, as amended, for approval by our stockholders and has specifically conditioned the effectiveness of the amendment on such approval.
-If our stockholders do not approve the Plan, as amended, the existing Plan, as amended, excluding the proposed increase in shares available for issuance thereunder, will remain in effect.
+If our stockholders do not approve the Plan, as amended, the existing Plan, as amended, excluding the proposed increase in shares available for issuance thereunder and the inclusion of restricted stock units and performance-based awards, will remain in effect.
 In such event, our board of directors will consider whether to adopt alternative arrangements based on its assessment of our needs.